Zero-Shot Learning with Common Sense Knowledge Graphs: Background

-The basic idea behind graph neural networks is to learn node embeddings that reflects the structure of the graph \cite{hamilton2017representation}.
-Consider the graph \(G = (V, E, R)\), where \(V\) is the set of vertices with node features \(X_{v}\) and \((v_{i}, r, v_{j}) \in E\) are the labeled edges and \(r \in R\) are the relation types.
+\textbf{Graph Neural Networks.} The basic idea behind graph neural networks is to learn node embeddings that reflect the structure of the graph \citep{hamilton:ieee17}.
+Consider the graph \(\gG = (V, E, R)\), where \(V\) is the set of vertices with node features \(X_{v}\) and \((v_{i}, r, v_{j}) \in E\) are the labeled edges and \(r \in R\) are the relation types.
 Graph neural networks learn node embeddings by iterative aggregation of the k-hop neighbourhood.
-Each layer of a graph neural network has two main components \(\mathrm{AGGREGATE}\) and \(\mathrm{COMBINE}\) \cite{xu2018powerful}:
+Each layer of a graph neural network has two main components \(\mathrm{AGGREGATE}\) and \(\mathrm{COMBINE}\) \citep{xu:iclr18}: